kernkonzept/nvme-driver/doc/nvme_drv_readme.md

 * `"ds-max=<max>"`

-  Specifies the upper limit of the number of dataspaces the client is allowed to register with the NVMe driver for virtio DMA.
+  Specifies the upper limit of the number of dataspaces the client is allowed to register with the NVMe server for virtio DMA.

-If the `create()` call is successful a new capability which references an NVMe virtio driver is returned.
-A client uses this capability to communicate with the NVMe driver using the Virtio block protocol.
+If the `create()` call is successful a new capability which references an NVMe virtio device is returned.
+A client uses this capability to communicate with the NVMe server using the Virtio block protocol.

 ## Examples